zenyui/g-writer/README.md

   - if `bit #9 = 1`, swap bits `3` and `4`
 - Rotate all rotors by 1 bit

-The 10 rotors were of lengths `{47, 53, 59, 61, 64, 65, 67, 69, 71, 73}`, and the G-Writer had a switchboard that configured the order that those rotors would be read.
+The 10 rotors were of lengths `{47, 53, 59, 61, 64, 65, 67, 69, 71, 73}`, and the G-Writer had a switchboard that configured the order that the rotors were read.

 ### Usage